A Drummers Guide to Cleaning Cymbals

 Hand Polishing

-Polishing is the use of abrasives to physically remove a thin layer of the bronze, dirt and oxidization.
+Polishing is the use of abrasives to physically remove a thin layer of bronze, dirt, and oxidization.
 Polishing a cymbal, like with strong acids, will remove the layer of protective lacquer on the cymbal.
 This means there is a strong possibility that it will remove the company logos as well.

 A cymbal with a logo on it and a drumset in the background